umarbinzahid/winc-rs/README.md

 This is draft code to interface with ATWINC1500 Wifi chip from Rust.
 Tested on Adafruit Feather M0 WiFi.

+/feather dir has examples running on Feather
+/winc-rs is the library

 ## Contributing

 See [`CONTRIBUTING.md`](CONTRIBUTING.md) for details.